Our memoranda of understanding

 Areas of information sharing include:

-Our agreement started in November 2014.
+Our agreement began in March 2026.

 Areas of information sharing include:

-- post-hearing correspondence
+-

 The Health and Safety Executive (HSE) is responsible for enforcing the Health and Safety at Work Act etc. (HSWA) 1974 throughout Great Britain.
 Its job is to ‘prevent people being killed, injured or made ill by work’.